aws-samples/amazon-kda-studio-flinksql-example/README.md

 2. Create Elasticsearch Sink

     Insert a new cell below by pressing ESC followed by `Ctrl + Alt + b`.
+    Replace the ES_VPC_ENDPOINT variable in the following statement with your own ES endpoint.
+You can find it ine the Amazon OpenSearch console or the CloudFormation output.
     ```sql
     %flink.ssql